 The Tom Kruse Room

 This is the stuff of legends – museum open all day, every day.
+Entry is free.

 The Back of Beyond introduced Tom Kruse and his 1936 Leyland Badger mail truck to a generation of Australians.
 Most never forgot the extraordinary images of the man and his battered trucks doing battle each fortnight with the sand and isolation along the Birdsville Track – outback Australia’s toughest mail run.